Petrol bombs thrown at police at Londonderry republican parade

 - Published

-Petrol bombs and other missiles have been thrown at police monitoring a republican parade in Londonderry.
+Petrol bombs and other missiles have been thrown at police during an illegal republican parade in Londonderry.

 Officers were in an armoured police Land Rover in the Creggan area of the city where the parade began when they were targeted shortly after 14:00 BST.